top of page

 Sometimes the blocks are also color-coded.
 For example, a blue block might correspond to happy feelings.
 A player might then discuss a time recently that made them feel happy, or what it was like to feel that way.
 Or, blocks can be numbered and correspond to discussion prompts.

-Here are some example prompts from the Feelings Jenga game stickers:
+Here are some example prompts:

 • Imagine you go so angry that you felt like throwing something.
 Do you think it would help?
 Is it safe to do?